 Lyza Baum and Kristen Haines

-Multi-disciplinary textile artist Lyza Baum and textile artist/museum educator Kristen Haines will spend fall 2020 into winter 2021 conducting outreach to West End residents and organizations to build connections and support for winter fabrication of a series of large wood looms that will be adorned by nylon rope woven in community workshops, virtual and potentially in-person/socially distanced, throughout the spring.
-They will install the community loom in the summer of 2021, which will be disassembled and distributed to those who helped to construct it in the fall of 2021.
+Multi-disciplinary textile artist Lyza Baum and textile artist/museum educator Kristen Haines will spend spring 2021 into summer conducting outreach to Olneyville residents and organizations to build connections and support for a summer weaving collaboration.
+The design (reference image only here) will be developed in virtual and in-person community workshops.
+Baum and Haines will install the community loom in the summer of 2021.

 “Faces of Broad Street”